techyian/MMALSharp/README.md

 Using the library is relatively simple.
 Initially, you are required to create an instance of the `MMALCameraConfig` class, changing any properties you require (default values are set automatically on your behalf).
-Next, you should create an instance of the `MMALCamera` class - this class is the main object to work with in the library which grants access to the `TakePhoto` method.
+Next, you should create an instance of the `MMALCamera` class - this class is the main object to work with in the library which grants access to the variety of `TakePicture` methods available.

+MMALSharp is asynchronous in nature, preventing any blocking of the main thread in your application.
+Below is a basic example of its usage.

 ```